|

 lewalt@icehouse.net

-and we email them to you as TablEdit files (sent as attachments) the same day we receive confirmation of payment
+and we'll email them to you as TablEdit files (sent as attachments) the same day we receive confirmation of payment

 for your order from PayPal.

-Because tabs are emailed, there's no need to include shipping and handling charges when
+Because tabs are emailed, there are no shipping and

 TablEdit's free tab viewer is necessary for opening tabs emailed